50% First-Year Allowance + AIA tax relief on factory solar — book a desk feasibility before April 2026

 The UK Industrial Electricity Cost Crisis

-In 2025, UK industrial electricity prices average 30p+ per kWh, while German and French manufacturers pay around 21-22p/kWh.
+In 2026, UK industrial electricity prices average around 28-32p per kWh, while German and French manufacturers pay around 21-22p/kWh.
 American manufacturers benefit from rates as low as 7-8p/kWh in some states.
 This disparity creates an insurmountable competitive disadvantage for energy-intensive UK manufacturing.

 United Kingdom 30p/kWh